percona/pbm-docs/docs/index.md

 ## What's in it for you?

 * Data consistency across clusters and replica sets
-* No vendor lock-in due to a variety of [supported storage types](details/storage-configuration.md)
+* A variety of [supported storage types](details/storage-configuration.md) means no vendor lock-in
 * Open source solution with [enterprise-grade features](features/comparison.md)

 [Install and get started](installation.md){ .md-button .md-button--primary }